Garden Lovers Club

 Deadheading and Pruning

 When an aloe plant does bloom, it can be pruned once the flowers have wilted.
 To do this, cut these stalks all the way to the base.
 If you are seeking to use the seeds it produces, allow the flowers to stay on the plant until they are completely dried out.
 Then, they will release seeds that you can pick up.
-As alow plants get older, some of the lower leaves can die and dry out.
+As aloe plants get older, some of the lower leaves can die and dry out.
 When this happens, cut these down to their base.
 There isn’t any other pruning of these plants needed.